Manichaeism: Cosmogony

+The First Creation

-Originally, good and evil existed in two completely separate realms: one, the World of Light (明界), ruled by the Father of Greatness together with his five Shekhinas (i.e., divine attributes of light), and the other, the World of Darkness, ruled by the King of Darkness.
+Originally, good and evil existed in two completely separate realms: one, the World of Light (明界), ruled by the Father of Greatness together with his five Shekhinahs (i.e., divine attributes of light), and the other, the World of Darkness, ruled by the King of Darkness.
 At a point in the distant past, the Kingdom of Darkness noticed the World of Light, coveted it, and attacked it.
 The Father of Greatness, in the first of three "calls" or "creations", called to the Mother of Life, who sent her son, Original Man (Nāšā Qaḏmāyā), to battle with the attacking powers of Darkness, which included the Demon of Greed.

-The Original Man was armed with five different shields of light (reflections of the five Shekhinas), which he lost to the forces of Darkness in the ensuing battle—described as a kind of "bait" to trick the forces of Darkness, who greedily consume as much light as they can.
+The Original Man was armed with five different shields of light (reflections of the five Shekhinahs), which he lost to the forces of Darkness in the ensuing battle—described as a kind of "bait" to trick the forces of Darkness, who greedily consume as much light as they can.
 When the Original Man awakened, he was trapped among the forces of Darkness.